MegatonHammer/linkle/README.md

 # Introduction

 This program permits to convert or create various formats used on the Nintendo Switch.
-For now only AArch64 ELF file to a NRO/NSO file is supported.
+For now, it only supports the creation of PFS0/NSP and 64 bits NRO/NSO.

 # Installation